SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Do you feel butterflies in your stomach when she is around you?"

 "Well, yes, but where else am I going to keep them."
-Discord open a door on his stomach and butterflies fly out before he closes the door.
+Discord opens a door on his stomach and three butterflies fly out before he closes the door.

 Twilight just looks at him, unamused.